ergoplatform/ergodocs/docs/faq.md

 Miners can also benefit from custom emission contracts as part of a Fair Initial Mining Offering (FIMO) process.
 These contracts reward miners with non-native tokens, ensuring new projects have equal opportunities to distribute tokens to the community while incentivizing miners to participate in mining.

 Moreover, miners can operate [off-chain execution bots](dex_bots.md) on the same machine to earn additional ERG rewards.
-[Machine Finance](machina.md) is also developing an *extensible* off-chain bot framework.
+[Machina Finance](machina-finance.md) is also developing an *extensible* off-chain bot framework.

 In summary, miners on the Ergo Platform are incentivized through transaction fees (including MEV), storage rent, custom emission contracts that reward non-native tokens as part of the FIMO (Fair Initial Mining Offering), and more.